-Section 10.554(1)(i)2., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-In connection with our audit, we did not have any such recommendations.
+Section 10.554(1)(i)2., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
+In connection with our audit, we have disclosed such recommendations in the Schedule of Findings and Questioned Costs.

-Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
+Section 10.554(1)(i)3., Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
 In connection with our audit, we did not have any such findings.